Paul Hawkins (mathematician)

-Paul Hawkins (born 24 June 1976) is an English mathematician, entrepreneur, technologist, and former cricketer, best known as the co-inventor of Hawk-Eye, a computer vision system used in sports officiating.
+Paul Hawkins (born 26 April 1974) is an English mathematician, entrepreneur, technologist, and former cricketer, best known as the co-inventor of Hawk-Eye, a computer vision system used in sports officiating.
 Originally developed for cricket, the technology has since been adopted in tennis, football, and numerous other sports worldwide.

 Early life and education

-Hawkins was born in the United Kingdom and attended Durham University, where he studied Physics and represented the university cricket team.
+Hawkins was born in the United Kingdom and attended Durham University, where he studied Computer Science to doctoral level, and represented the university cricket team.

 Cricket career

 A right-handed batsman and right-arm medium bowler, Hawkins played first-class cricket for the Durham University Centre of Cricketing Excellence (UCCE) in the early 2000s.
 While not pursuing a professional cricket career, his playing experience contributed to his deep understanding of ball-tracking technology.

 Hawk-Eye

 Hawkins co-invented Hawk-Eye in 2001 while working with engineers at Roke Manor Research.
 Initially intended to enhance television broadcasts of cricket matches, the system quickly gained a reputation for accuracy in tracking the trajectory of a ball.
 It was soon adopted by sports governing bodies for decision review systems (DRS) in cricket, line-calling in tennis, and goal-line technology in football.

 In 2006, Hawk-Eye Innovations was acquired by Wisden Group, and later by Sony Corporation in 2011.